US Historical

 In August 1619, a Portuguese ship carrying 20 enslaved Africans landed in Port Comfort, part of the British Colony of Virginia.
 Historians estimate that between 12 million to 12.8 million Africans were forcibly moved from Africa across the Atlantic during the Transatlantic slave trade from the 16th to the 19th century.

-The first medical school in the United States was founded in 1765 at the College of Philadelphia by John Morgan and William Shippen Jr. The school is now the University of Pennsylvania’s Perelman School of Medicine.
+The first medical school in the United States was founded in 1765 at the College of Philadelphia by John Morgan and William Shippen, Jr. The school is now the University of Pennsylvania’s Perelman School of Medicine.

 After the American Revolution, Massachusetts abolished slavery, but there is no definitive date or moment when slavery was abolished because it was slowly phased out in the state.
-Prior to the 1780s, a person could be freed from slavery by manumission, by buying their freedom, by suing for freedom, or by running away.
+Prior to the 1780s, a person could be freed from slavery by manumission, buying their freedom, suing for freedom, or running away.
 A group of slaves petitioned the colonial government for freedom after the Revolutionary War without success, but two court battles in response to the Massachusetts Constitution led to the end of slavery in Massachusetts.

 See “African Americans and the End of Slavery in Massachusetts,” Massachusetts Historical Society, for more information: http://www.masshist.org/endofslavery/index.php?id=61.

 The Three-Fifths Compromise was reached among state delegates during the 1787 Constitutional Convention.
-It determined that three out of every five slaves was counted when determining a state’s total population for legislative representation and taxation.
+It determined that three out of every five slaves were counted when determining a state’s total population for legislative representation and taxation.
 Before the Civil War, the Three-Fifths Compromise gave a disproportionate representation of slave states in the House of Representatives.

 1800-1865: Antebellum Period Through the Civil War